Latent Generative Modeling of Random Fields from Limited Training Data: Numerical Results

-with variance, $\sigma^2=0.5$, and covariance length, $l=0.1$.
-The goal is to learn to sample $u(x)$ for sparse ($m \leq 3$) equally-spaced sensors but with sufficient observations ($N=1000$).
-A statistical constraint, $R$, imposes the true covariance structure during training to supplement the sparse data.
-The constraint residual was computed with $C=50$ randomly chosen collocation points and weighted by $\lambda_r = 0.1$ during training.
+and linear mean function, $\mu(x)=x$, with variance, $\sigma^2=0.5$, and covariance length, $l=0.1$ (Figure \ref{fig:reconstruction_demo} a)).
+The goal is to learn to sample $u(x)$ from sparse ($m \leq 5$) equally-spaced sensors but with sufficient observations ($N=1000$).
+A statistical constraint, $R$, is used to impose the true covariance structure during training to supplement the sparse data,

+where $\hat{\mathbf{\Sigma}}^{gen}$ is the empirical covariance matrix computed with generated samples from c-LFM and $\mathbf{\Sigma}^{true}$ is the true covariance matrix formed using Equation \eqref{eq:gp_ex}.
+The constraint residual (and thus both covariance matrices) in Equation \eqref{eq:gp_constraint} are evaluated at $C=50$ randomly chosen collocation points, $\{ \tilde{\mathbf{x}}^{(c)} \}$, and weighted by $\lambda_r = 10^{-2}$ during training.

 Figure \ref{fig:gp_example_summary} shows the true GP samples and covariance and corresponding generated samples for $m=1, 3$, with and without a covariance constraint. c-LFM begins to generate visually similar samples and covariance to the true field with just a single sensor, while standard LFM generates spatially constant samples, as expected.
 Both approaches accurately capture the mean for $m=3$, while the no-constraint approach significantly underperforms the proposed approach in estimating covariance.
-While simple, this example illustrates the impact of statistical constraints on random field reconstruction from sparse data.
-See Appendix \ref{sec:gp_appendix} for more detail.